 Publication for the RLDS General Conference from 1958 to 1960 (two conferences).
 In previous years the publication was known as the Conference Daily Edition.
 In 1962 the publication was renamed World Conference Bulletin.

 Published at Grand Rapids, Michigan, USA.
-Editor and publisher was E. K. Evans.
-Published from 1897 to 1899.
+Editor and publisher was Egerton K. Evans.
+Published from 1897 to 1918.
+Official organ of the Southern Michigan and Northern Indiana District of the R.L.D.S.
+Church.

 A series of sermon tracts issued quarterly from 1894 to 1906 by the Ensign Publishing House of the Reorganized Church of Jesus Christ of Latter Day Saints.
 Sermons originally appeared in Zion's Ensign.